bonobonet/bonobonet.github.io/docs/rules.md

 Rules
 =====

+* No doxxing.
+* No spamming.
+* No unsolicited messages.
+* No pornography, you degenerate.
+* No rumors, lies about others, and bullying.
+* No ethnic, religious, and LGBT-related slurs.
 * Nothing illegal please, use your common sense.
-* No pornography, you degenerate.

 Zero-tolerance policy towards breaking the rules.